Information about employing an apprentice and how apprenticeship funding works.

 For some apprenticeships, passing the EPA and completing the apprenticeship will also lead to professional recognition by an authorised body.
 This is outlined in find apprenticeship training and on the Institute’s website.

-Use the Register of end-point assessment organisations to find a suitable EPAO and agree a price with them for your apprentice’s EPA.
+Find an end-point assessment organisation for your apprentice and agree a price with them for your apprentice’s EPA..

 Your training provider must contract with your chosen EPAO on your behalf within 3 months of the apprenticeship starting.

 We expect that the cost of end-point assessment should not usually exceed 20% of the funding band maximum.

 When your apprentice successfully completes their apprenticeship, they will be awarded a certificate.

 This is requested by the EPAO from the Education and Skills Funding Agency (ESFA).